 A plastic liner can help avoid this problem and keep your planter dry no matter how many times you water the plants.

-More importantly, plastic and coconut liners make transferring plants from one container to another so much easier for you.
+More importantly, plastic planter box liners and coconut liners make transferring plants from one container to another so much easier for you.

-Rotating plants as the season’s change becomes less messy and takes a shorter amount of time since you can easily lift the flowers up by the liners and transfer to a different box, pot, planter or even terra cotta containers.
+Rotating plants as the season’s change become less messy and take a shorter amount of time since you can easily lift the flower pot liners up and transfer to a different box, pot, planter or even terra cotta containers.
 You can also pre-plant new blooms ahead of time, so they are ready to be placed in your window when the right season rolls around.

-With all the new materials found today in the garden you may have a PVC window box or one made from plastic.
-However that does not mean using liners will not help.
+With all the new planter box liner material found today in the garden, you may have a PVC window box or one made from plastic.
+However, that does not mean using liners will not help.

 You can use planter liners all throughout the year.
 Even copper and planters with a medal powder coating on them will benefit.
 In fact, experts recommend using liners throughout the year even if you do not swap flowers seasonally to extend the life of your window boxes.

 Plant pot liners can be used to pre-pot small plants for the coming season, such as spring bulbs you want to prepare during the winter.
 If you want to change the look of your house or windows by switching flowers, you can easily do so without having to uproot and throw away perfectly healthy plants.